nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <img src="images/MarkAttendanceSequenceDiagram.png" width="574" />

-**deleting student**
+**Adding a student**

-1. User requests to list all students in a class
-2. TAA shows a list of students
-3. User requests to delete a specific student in the list
+1. User requests to add a user with a specific name into one or more classes.
-4. TAA deletes the student
+2. TAA adds the student into the specified classes.

    Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.
+* 1a.
+The given student/class name is invalid.

-    * 3a1.
+    * 1a1.
 TAA shows an error message.

+      Use case resumes from step 1.

+* 1b.
+The given class(es) does not exist.
+  * 1b1.
+TAA creates a new class for each class that does not exist yet.

-      Use case resumes at step 2.
+    Use case resumes from step 2.

 **list student**
 1. User requests to list all students in a class.